 Write down your thoughts and keep a journal documenting what tactics work and what don’t against the bully boss.
 Acknowledge your feelings whatever they might be – tell yourself it’s ok to feel angry, frustrated, but not ok to be humiliated, cut down, or marginalized.

-If nothing else is working, consider looking for a job elsewhere.
+If nothing else is working, consider looking for a job elsewhere which is where a life coach can help.
 It may be your only salvation.

 On a Final Note